imyimang/discord-gemini-chat-bot/docs/en/log_en.md

 - 2024/7/28
     - Because Google AI no longer supports Gemini Pro Vision, the image recognition model has been changed to Gemini 1.5 Flash

+- 2024/8/5
+    - Fixed the issue where the whitelist mode could not be used in DM channels